Controlling Birds Around Farm Buildings

 Furthermore, it is illegal to disturb a bird that has young or eggs in the nest.
 There is one exception to the law.
 Blackbirds, cowbirds, crows, and grackles may be killed without a permit when they are observed committing or about to commit damage.
 Crows can be shot during the legal hunting season.

 You will need a permit if protected birds are to be harmed by damage control techniques.
 A “Migratory Bird Depredation Permit” can be obtained from the U.S. Fish and Wildlife Service (FWS).
-Pennsylvania is in Region 5 of the FWS, and the permit application must be sent to Region 5 headquarters in Hadley, MA.
+Pennsylvania is in Region 5 of the FWS, and the permit application must be sent to Region 5 headquarters in Hadley, Massachusetts.
 You can get a copy of the permit application from the Pennsylvania office of USDA-APHIS Wildlife Services (P.O.
 Box 459, Summerdale, PA 17013; 717-728-0400).
 Wildlife Services can help you with the permit process as well as distribute information and loan damage control materials.

 After the permit has been sent to FWS, a copy is sent to Wildlife Services, which then inspects the property for which the permit is being requested and recommends action to the FWS.
 Wildlife Services also consults the local Pennsylvania Game Commission wildlife conservation officer.
 The recommendations are sent back to FWS, which in turn sends the permit to the Game Commission’s Bureau of Law Enforcement.
 The Game Commission must co-sign the permit before it becomes legal.
 If both the Game Commission and the FWS agree that the permit should be issued, they will send it to you.